Jnana Prabodhini Prashala

 Jnana Prabodhini Prashala, is a high school located in Sadashiv Peth, Pune, India.
 It was started by educationist Dr. V. V. Pendse, in 1962.
+The main branch is situated in Sadashiv Peth, a neighborhood historically known as a hub for Pune's Chitpavan Brahmin community.
+Because schools naturally draw heavily from their surrounding neighborhoods and established community networks, the local demographic has historically reflected this concentration.

 The principal of the school is Dr. Milind Naik.
 The educational system is based development of the various mental and intellectual aspects of brain.
 The school entertains mainly the 'gifted' students.
 The students are selected through a two level entrance examination in which the Basic Mental Ability of a candidate is tested.